jonasrabia/Juno-M-Shell/README.md

 ## Juno-M-Shell
-Juno M-Shell calculated with Python 3.9.12 using JRM33+CON2020 between PJ1 (2016-08-27) and PJ56 (2023-11-22) with a 1s-resolution, limited to M < 30.
+Juno M-Shell calculated with Python 3.9.12 using JRM33+CON2020 between PJ1 (2016-08-27) and PJ56 (2023-11-22) with a 1s-resolution.
 Data are provided by Jonas RABIA (IRAP-CNRS, contact : jonas.rabia@irap.omp.eu) and are also available at https://amda.cdpp.eu.

 ### Models and calculation parameters
 - Jupiter's internal magnetic field is calculated using JRM33 with the 13th-order coefficients.
 The model is described in Connerney et al.,(2022).
 - The magnetic field induced by the magnetodisc is calculated using the analytical version of the CON2020 model.
 The model is described in Connerney et al.,(2020).
-- JRM33 and CON2020 models have been implemented in IDL, Matlab and Python as part of Magnetospheres of the Outer Planets Group Community Code and PSH: Planetary Spherical Harmonics community code project.
+- JRM33 and CON2020 models have been implemented in IDL, Matlab and Python as part of Magnetospheres of the Outer Planets (MOP) Group Community Code and Planetary Spherical Harmonics (PSH) community code projects.
 They are publicly available at https://github.com/rjwilson-LASP/PSH (JRM33), https://github.com/mattkjames7/JupiterMag (JRM33) and https://github.com/gabbyprovan/con2020 (CON2020).
 See Wilson et al.,(2023) for further description of the numerical models.
 - Magnetic field lines are traced from Juno towards the magnetic equator with a constant step size of 1/250 R<sub>J</sub>.
 - Outer boundary of the calculation is set at R=30 R<sub>J</sub> because of model uncertainties beyond this distance.